blender/blender/doc/python_api/rst/bge.render.rst

    :arg level: The new anisotropic filtering level to use
    :type level: integer (must be one of 1, 2, 4, 8, 16)

+   .. note:: Changing this value can cause all textures to be recreated, which can be slow.

 .. function:: getAnisotropicFiltering()

    Get the anisotropic filtering level used for textures.

    :rtype: integer (one of 1, 2, 4, 8, 16)

+.. function:: setMipmapping(value)

+   Change how to use mipmapping.

+   :type value: RAS_MIPMAP_NONE, RAS_MIPMAP_NEAREST, RAS_MIPMAP_LINEAR

+   .. note:: Changing this value can cause all textures to be recreated, which can be slow.

+.. function:: getMipmapping()

+   Get the current mipmapping setting.

+   :rtype: RAS_MIPMAP_NONE, RAS_MIPMAP_NEAREST, RAS_MIPMAP_LINEAR

 .. function:: drawLine(fromVec,toVec,color)